Belodri/Orbital-Mini-Sandbox/Front_End_Alpha.md

 This architecture is easily expandable with new fields such as an ArrayField or a ColorField.
 Since the fields themselves are pure validators that don't hold the validated value, instances of them can be reused and shared by different consumers that share the same requirements.

-TODO: A global `TypeFieldStore` where TypeFields can be stored for easier sharing.
+TODO: A global `ValidationFieldStore` where ValidationFields can be stored for easier sharing.

 ### Subclasses
 The subclasses implemented so far (as of 21/11/2025) are: